-In the January-December 2023 period, 1,237 consumer complaints against banks were resolved, 17% more than in the same period last year.
-The complaints were predominantly filed by natural persons (90%).
+In the January-March 2024 period, 396 consumer complaints against banks were resolved, 12.5% more than in the same period last year.
+The complaints were predominantly filed by natural persons (95%).

-More than a third of complaints were resolved in favour of banking services consumers, i.e. 35% of complaints were founded.
-We would particularly like to stress that the NBS addresses complaints filed by the consumers who had not previously managed to settle a dispute with a bank in their complaint procedure.
-A significant number of complaints filed by consumers to banks were solved in favour of consumers as banks have in mind the positions of the NBS on many disputable issues already during the complaint handling procedure.
-In case of an unfounded consumer complaint, the

-NBS informs the consumer about its findings in respect of the complaint, as well as about the reasons why the complaint is unfounded.
+As much as 45% or 177 complaints were founded and resolved in favour of banking services consumers.
+We would particularly like to stress that the NBS addresses complaints filed by the consumers who had not previously managed to settle a dispute with a bank in the complaint procedure.
+A significant number of complaints filed by consumers to banks were also solved in favour of consumers as banks have in mind the positions of the NBS on many disputable issues already during the complaint handling procedure.
+In case of an unfounded consumer complaint, the NBS informs the consumer about its findings in respect of the complaint, as well as about the reasons why the complaint is unfounded.